pra-navi/tp/docs/DeveloperGuide.md

 {% include admonition.html type="note" title="Note" body="

-The appearance of the lifeline for <code>ListTaskCommand</code> may vary depending on the diagram creation tool being used.
+The lifeline for <code>ListTaskCommand</code> should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 " %}